LordEvanElias/weather-checker/README.md

-# weather-thingy
+# weather-checker

-The Weather Thingy is an app where you can check the current forecast and the next 5 day forecast for a city of your choosing.
+The Weather Checker is an app where you can check the current forecast and the next 5 day forecast for a city of your choosing.

 ## Usage